ViaVersion/ViaProxy/README.md

 3. Run the jar file
 4. Fill in the required fields like server address and version
 5. Click on "Start"
-6. Join with your minecraft client on the displayed address
+6. Join with your Minecraft client on the displayed address
 7. Have fun!

 ## Usage for Server owners (CLI)